 Because lower credit scores have been correlated with higher claims rates, most insurers charge people with bad credit higher rates.
 People with poor credit may end up paying 91 percent more opens in a new window for homeowners insurance than those with excellent scores.
 (Insurers aren’t allowed to consider credit scores when underwriting policies in Massachusetts, Maryland or California.)

-2. Some Insurers Offer Discounts for Being Close to a Fire Hydrant
+2. Some Insurers Offer Fire Hydrant Insurance Discounts if You Live Close to One

 3. Certain Dog Breeds Cost More to Insure